 How do refugee stories begin?

-We strive to change the perception and the reception of refugees through these one-on-one dialogues.
+We strive to change the perception of refugees through personal narratives.
+There is no them, only us.